symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 So, when you reference the `HelloBundle` in a controller name or in a template name, Symfony will look for it under the given directories.

-Do you understand now why Symfony is so flexibile?
+Do you understand now why Symfony is so flexible?
 Share your bundles between applications, store them locally or globally, your choice.

 Vendors